AsyrafAzlan/malay-fake-news-classification/README.md

 -----------------

-The following experiments/modifications were done before filtering the outliers to achieve the best result:
+The following experiments/modifications were done before filtering the outliers to achieve the best result/dataset:
 * **Normal**:  All fake news articles originally from [1] are considered.
 * **<1000**:  Only news articles with less than 1000 words are considered because those with more are very few in numbers.
 * **Trunc128**:  All news articles are truncated to have a maximum sequence length of 128 (the standard for BERT models in this project).